Staff members share some of their favorite ways to spend time in the Wissahickon watershed to help you plan your next adventure.

 Good For:

 Anyone.
-Paved path is level and stroller friendly.
+Paved path is level and stroller/wagon/wheelchair friendly.
+This is a great place for families with young kids.

 Best time to go: